KRYPTO-CS/TaskBlast/TaskBlast/__tests__/README.md

 - ✓ ⬜ Pause music when app goes to background
 - ✓ ⬜ Resume music when app becomes active
 - ✓ ⬜ Pause music when screen loses focus
-- ✓ ⬜ Load score from AsyncStorage on mount
+- ✓ ⬜ Load rocks from Firestore on mount
-- ✓ ⬜ Default to 0000 if no score exists
+- ✓ ⬜ Default to 0000 if no rocks exist
-- ✓ ⬜ Handle invalid score gracefully (default to 0000)
+- ✓ ⬜ Handle invalid rocks value gracefully (default to 0000)
-- ✓ ⬜ Reload score when screen comes into focus
+- ✓ ⬜ Reload rocks when screen comes into focus
-- ✓ ⬜ Floor score to integer
+- ✓ ⬜ Floor rocks to integer
-- ✓ ⬜ Handle negative scores as zero
+- ✓ ⬜ Handle negative rocks as zero
 - ✓ 🔲 Display fuel level (20/20)
 - ✓ 🔲 Display fuel icon
-- ✓ ⬜ Handle AsyncStorage errors gracefully
+- ✓ ⬜ Handle Firestore errors gracefully
 - ✓ ⬜ Handle audio player errors gracefully
-- ✓ ⬜ Reload score when app becomes active
+- ✓ ⬜ Reload rocks when app becomes active
+- ✓ ⬜ Respect AudioContext music settings

+**Recent Updates:**

+- Migrated from AsyncStorage to Firestore for rocks persistence
+- Added AudioContext integration for global music control
+- Updated all tests to use Firestore mocks instead of AsyncStorage
+- Added tests for music enabled/disabled state via context

 ---